 - Cannabis, alcohol and amphetamines are the most common drugs of concern in the GCPHN region, with ice reported by service providers to be fast emerging as a significant concern across the sector and community. - There is a strong correlation between mental health problems and alcohol and other drug use.
-With many people who use alcohol or other drugs not seeking treatment for their mental health. - Gold Coast has a particularly high rate of younger people (under 20) seeking treatment with 26.9% of all clients seeking treatment in the 10-19-year-old age bracket.
-However, treatment options for people aged under 18 is limited.

-- People with families struggle to access alcohol and other drug treatment services This is concerning given Child Safety data indicates parental use of ice is high among families with ongoing interventions on the Gold Coast. - A significant barrier to accessing residential rehabilitation is the requirement to pay upfront costs, continue to pay rent and limited options for single parent families in relation to the care of their children while in the residential rehabilitation clinic etc. - Limited detoxification services are available on the Gold Coast.
-Current providers report they often have no capacity to accept new clients without delays. - Service gaps exist in the northern growth corridor with most treatment services located from Southport to Burleigh. - More information, resources and support are required for General Practice to support people with alcohol and other drug use, particularly methamphetamines.
+With many people who use alcohol or other drugs not seeking treatment for their mental health. - Gold Coast has a particularly high rate of younger people (under 20) seeking treatment for alcohol and drugs with 26.5% of all clients seeking treatment in the 10-19-year-old age cohort. - People with families struggle to access alcohol and other drug treatment services due to being a primary caregiver for children, limited residential options that can accept children or financial restraints to source childcare to attend treatment.
+This is concerning given Child Safety data indicates parental use of ice is high among families with ongoing interventions on the Gold Coast. - A significant barrier to accessing residential rehabilitation is the requirement to pay upfront costs, continue to pay rent and limited options for single parent families in relation to the care of their children while in the residential rehabilitation clinic etc. - Accessing detoxification services is challenging.
+Current providers report there is often no capacity to accept new clients without delays, or that when the service does advise they have capacity, the client has disengaged or is not seeking that level of intervention any longer. - Service gaps exist in the northern growth corridor with most treatment services located from Southport to Burleigh. - More information, resources and support are required for General Practice to support people with alcohol and other drug use, particularly methamphetamines, and actively refer to specialist services.

-Prevalence, service usage and otherdata Illicit drugs
+Prevalence, service usage and other data

-The National Drug Strategy Household Survey 2016, found the proportion of Australians illicitly using drugs has remained relatively stable, however there has been a gradual increase in numbers since 2007 from 2.3 to 3.1 million.
+The National Drug Strategy Household Survey 2016 found the proportion of Australians illicitly using drugs has remained relatively stable, however there has been a gradual increase in numbers since 2007 from 2.3 to 3.1 million.
 Around 15.6% of people aged 14 and over had used an illicit drug in the previous 12 months, with misuse of pharmaceuticals accounting for approximately 3% of this1.